env0/terraform-provider-env0/docs/data-sources/environment.md

 ### Optional

+- `exclude_archived` (Boolean) set to 'true' to exclude archived environments when getting an environment by name
 - `id` (String) the environment's id
 - `name` (String) name of the environment
 - `output` (String) the deployment log output.
 Returns a json string.
 It can be either a map of key-value, or an array of (in case of Terragrunt run-all) of moduleName and a map of key-value.
 Note: if the deployment is still in progress returns 'null'